-- 1) Has responsibility for fiscal management of the Committee. - 2) In conjunction with the Chairs, shall prepare Committee's budget for the following year. - 3) Give a weekly financial report to the Committee. - 4) Receive all funding requests and present them to the Commission in their weekly meetings. - 5) Inform groups and individuals requesting funds of the process to apply for funding as well as the Commission's decision on their request. - 6) Hold two (2) regularly scheduled office hours per week.
+- 1) Has responsibility for fiscal management of the Committee. - 2) In conjunction with the Chairs, shall prepare Committee's budget for the following year. - 3) Give a weekly financial report to the Committee.

+- 4) Receive all funding requests and present them to the Commission in their weekly meetings. - 5) Inform groups and individuals requesting funds of the process to apply for funding as well as the Commission's decision on their request. - 6) Hold two (2) regularly scheduled office hours per week.

-K) Duties of the Ourstorian:
+K) Duties of the Multimedia Director:

-- 1) Create a yearly binder with information about the Commission including pictures, articles, fliers, minutes etc. - 2) Available as historical reference with respect to questions on the commission's past. - 3) Record minutes for every meeting and distribute them accordingly. - 4) Hold two (2) regularly scheduled office hours per week.
+- 1) Create a yearly binder with information about the Commission including pictures, articles, fliers, minutes etc. - 2) Available as historical reference with respect to questions on the commission's past. - 3) Handle public relations for the Commission and be the official spokespersons for the Commission. - 4) Hold two (2) regularly scheduled office hours per week.

-L) Duties of the Diversity Educator:
+L) Duties of the Education Director:

 - 1) Manage the scheduling of the diversity education workshop with various organizations. - a) The primary mission of A.S.
-SCORE's Diversity Education Program at UC Santa Barbara is to create a safer, more welcoming & inclusive campus environment for students of color, underrepresented and marginalized communities, as well as to raise cultural awareness amongst our community. - 2) Outreach and publicize the program to campus organizations, residence halls, apartment living, Greek life, OSL's and other community organizations. - 3) Maintain and update the curriculum of the program, which includes consistently expanding and editing the presentation to include different identities and issues affecting communities, and programming around relevant issues pertaining to the campus climate. - 4) Coordinate a minimum of three (3) Diversity Education Workshops per quarter. - 5) Hold a minimum of three (3) office hours per week.
+SCORE's Diversity Education Program at UC Santa Barbara is to create a safer, more welcoming & inclusive campus environment for students of color, underrepresented and marginalized communities, as well as to raise cultural awareness amongst our community. - 2) Outreach and publicize the program to campus organizations, residence halls, apartment living, Education Opportunity Program (EOP), OSL's and other community organizations. - 3) Maintain and update the curriculum of the program, which includes consistently expanding and editing the presentation to include different identities and issues affecting communities, and programming around relevant issues pertaining to the campus climate. - 4) Coordinate a minimum of three (3) Diversity Education Workshops per quarter. - 5) Hold a minimum of three (3) office hours per week. - 6) Schedule and facilitate weekly meetings of the Commission